Best floor beds for toddlers: Comfortable, safe, and parent-approved picks

 Cons

-Best single bed toddler floor beds
+Best single bed toddler floor bed

 One review said: "Great bed!
 Bought for our 10-month-old to support co-sleeping and is perfect.
 Great height for him to navigate, plenty of space and easy to construct.
-Also finish and overall look is great and looks more expensive that it was" Another customer wrote: "We bought this bed, for our four-year-old daughter.
+Also finish and overall look is great and looks more expensive that it was" Another customer wrote: "We bought this bed for our four-year-old daughter.
 She absolutely loves it and calls it her house bed!
 It’s made really well and we attached some fake rose lights across the top and it looks stunning!"

 Pros